How To Become An Accountant ~ Step by Step

 Are accounting jobs expected to grow?

 Yes!
-Accounting positions are expected to grow faster than average (as compared to all other occupations) from 2014 to 2024 at 11%.
-Over the course of 10 years the total number of accounting jobs is expected to grow to 1,475,100.
-That is an increase of 142,400 positions.
-Of course it is not realistic to expect that each of the next 10 years will produce an equal amount of jobs, but if we were to assume that for a moment, that is an average of 14,240 jobs each year. [v] Where specifically might these jobs tend to pop up?
-Well, the areas with the highest employment level are (in order): [iii]
+According to the BLS, accounting positions are expected to grow at about the same rate as all other occupations from 2018 to 2028 at 6%.
+Over the course of 10 years, the total number of accounting jobs is expected to grow to 1,514,700.
+That is an increase of 90,700 positions.
+Of course it is not realistic to expect that each of the next 10 years will produce an equal amount of jobs, but if we were to assume that for a moment, that is an average of 9,070 jobs each year.
+Where specifically might these jobs tend to pop up?
+Well, according to the BLS, the areas with the highest employment level are (in order):

 Understand enough about how to become an accountant?
 What about how to find a job as an accountant?